-We are an independent company which delivers children's social care and family support services across Doncaster.
+We deliver children's social care and family support services across Doncaster on behalf of Doncaster Council.
 Our areas of work include child protection, services for children in need and children in care, services to children who have left care, family support to families, fostering and adoption services, family group conferencing, family time contact services, advocacy and children's home.

 At any one time, we work with around three and half thousand children, young people and their families.

 Use the boxes below to find out more about what we do.

 - How does the Trust get involved?

 People make a referral to us when they are worried about children and their families.

 A social worker in the Referral and Response Team looks at the information provided and decides what to do next to keep children and their families safe.
 They might decide to do a Children and Family (CF) Assessment in order to get more information to help them to decide whether children and families need support from children’s services or from other professionals.